chessmaster42/curatorPresets/README.md

 -	Damage Component - Damages the unit's component based on the component selected and the damage slider
 -	Unit Action - Runs an action on the unit
 -	Unit Animation - Plays an animation on the unit
+-	Unit Chat - Sends a chat message through the unit
 -	Unit Recruitable - Adds an action to the unit that allows players to recruit into their own group
 -	Unit Speed - Sets the unit speed to limited, normal, or full based on the selection
 -	Unit Surrender - Calls the unit to surrender